fxschaefer/ejpt/README.md

 - sN Option -> No Port-Scan Option, only Host discovery (Also known as Ping Scan or Ping Sweep) [nmap -sn 10.0.0.0/16]
 -
 - OR USE NETDISCOVER to discover devices via ARP Requests. [sudo netdisvover]

+### Port Scanning with NMAP
+- Standard NMAP scan is a SYN scan for the 1000 most common ports
+- Windows Machine can block Ping requests by default.
+In this case, NMAP fires up the error "Host seems down.".
+In this case try the -Pn switch to avoid an availability Ping Scan.
+(DO not check if host is down)
+- nmap -Pn -p- x.x.x.x -> Scanning all Ports
+- nmap -Pn -p 80 -> Scan port 80
+- nmap -Pn -p 80,445,139 -> Scan a Port selection
+- nmap -Pn -p 21-100 -> Scan within a given Range
+- By default NMAP will perform a TCP Port-Scan.
+Use the -sU switch to perform a UDP scan.
+- -v switch increases the verbosity
+- -sV Service Version detection
+- -O switch performs a Operation System Scan (not very accurate)
+- -F Fast Switch (scan fewer ports than default)
+- -T1-5 switch to speed up a scan (0 = paranoid; 5 = insane)
+- -sU -> Perform a UDP Scan, because by default nmap will discover tcp connections.
+This scan will take some time!

+# Assessment Methodologies: Footprinting and Scanning

+## Mapping the Network
+- Before any Penetration Test will start, a Scope needs to be defined.
+It's important that a P-test will provide a value for a customer and will not knock-out production systems.
+- Physical Access (Physical Security, OSINT, Social Engineering)
+- Sniffing (Passive Recon, Watch network traffic)
+- ARP ()
+- ICMP (Tracroute, Ping)

+Tools -> WIRESHARK, ARP-SCAN, PING, FPING, NMAP, ZENMAP

+### ARP-SCAN
+- Run an ARP-SCAN via sudo arp-scan -I eth0 -g 10.0.0.0/16

+### FPING
+- Can send packets to multiple hosts at a time
+- fping -I eth0 -g 10.0.0.0/16 -a 2>/dev/null    (filter out errors with the last part)